TapasSenapati/dbt-spark-livy/docs/dbt-spark-livy.md

 Next, add the “host” field in the template we noted earlier from cdp ui step 5.[cloudera-spark](#create-cloudera-data-hub-spark-account)

-For our case we created a sample dbt project using `dbt init` called spark_test
+For our case we created a sample dbt project using `dbt init` called spark_test.
+If asked for details that you are unsure go with defaults as we will anyway be updating the profile file for connection latter.

 My completed profile looks like this:
 ```